Open-Pool/DarkMoon/ReadMe.md

 //Use .cpp and .h values for variables and implementation on main branches

-//Add multiple function scripts for values on main header
+Add multiple function scripts for values on main header